 A wedding isn't just a big day for the bride; it's a monumental moment in a mother's life too.
 As the host, she wants to look and feel her best in front of all your guests, and accessories can play a huge part in that.
 How much is too much jewelry though?
 And are there any rules when it comes to shoes?
-We sat down with fashion expert Julie Sabatino, founder of The Stylish Bride, to pick her brain on picking out the perfect mother-of-the-bride accessories.
+We sat down with fashion expert Julie Sabatino, founder of The Stylish Bride, and Diane Gottsman, national etiquette expert, author of Modern Etiquette for a Better Life, and founder of The Protocol School of Texas, to pick their brains on picking out the perfect mother-of-the-bride accessories.
 As if saying yes to the dress wasn't stressful enough!

 Is it a more casual outdoor wedding or a fancy black tie affair?
 The formality of the event will definitely help dictate your accessories, says Sabatino.
 Your jewelry should be tasteful and in line with the dress code.
 You want to stick out but not like a sore thumb!

 4. Know What the Bride and Bridesmaids Are Wearing

 This way, you don't look like you're trying to compete with your daughter or her friends at the wedding (not cool!).
 To play it safe and nip any worries in the bud, Sabatino suggests running what you're wearing by the bride beforehand.
 It gives you the opportunity to bond and coordinate with her on your big day look.
 Basically, it's a win-win for everyone.
 You should also communicate your outfit choices with the mother-of-the-groom, as well, to make sure you're both on the same page (and don't accidentally show up in the same dress).